Algarve-Tourist.com

 Quarteira and Vilamoura are fascinating as they reflect the two extremes of the Algarve.

-Vilamoura is unlike any other location in the Algarve as it was purpose-built during the 1980s as a centre for golfing and luxury yachting.
-Today Vilamoura retains the air of exclusivity and refinement, and is the most sophisticated resort town of the Algarve.
+Vilamoura is unlike any other location in the region, as it was purpose-built during the 1980s as a centre for golfing and luxury yachting.
+Today, Vilamoura retains an air of exclusivity and refinement, and is the most sophisticated resort town of the Algarve.

-Quarteira is more residential, with a busy fishing harbour and is a popular holiday destination with Portuguese tourists.
-Quarteira is without the finesse of Vilamoura but is famed for its inexpensive seafood where a delicious meal will cost the same as a single cocktail in Vilamoura.
+Quarteira is more residential, with a busy fishing harbour, and is a popular holiday destination with Portuguese tourists.
+The town is without the finesse of Vilamoura but is famed for its inexpensive seafood, where a delicious meal will cost the same as a single cocktail in Vilamoura.

-Vilamoura and Quarteira are only a short walk from each other, and can be easily combined in a day trip.
+Vilamoura and Quarteira are only a short walk from each other and can be easily combined in a single day trip.

 Vilamoura